Socialism is dead in China

 Some other cab drivers in Beijing own their car, which they buy from the cab company when new.
 What they get is a car painted like a cab which makes it easier to get rides on the street.
 The driver that I discussed this with said that it takes about 5-6 years to pay off the car, so he only gets ‘paid’ after the car is paid off.
 But he can use the car for his own use when not working, which explains perhaps why empty cabs don’t always stop when you try to hail them.

-Probably the first thing that most cab drivers asked me was where we were from, and then the next questions was usually how old am I?
+Almost all conversations with the locals start in exactly the same way.
+First they ask me where we were from, and then the next questions was usually how old am I?
+In fact even when we were hiking at a national park or mountain, the people going in the other direction would sometimes stop and ask how old I was.
 One driver, after finding out that I was in my seventies, asked how our children would let us travel alone in China like we did.
 He said that he and his siblings would never allow their parents to travel by themselves, especially in a strange country.

 All visitors to China quickly learn that when they arrive at a new place (airport, railway station, bus stop) and walk towards the exit, there’s usually a mob of people who approach them asking if they need a ride anywhere.
 These are unofficial taxis, like Uber drivers except not employed by Uber.
 (China also has an Uber-like system called Didi which we used on a couple of occasions).
 Anyway these unofficial taxis are usually to be avoided.
 There are lots of tales of people getting scammed, or worse, when riding with them.
 The official taxi drivers, with metered cars, are usually waiting out on the street.
 For a less adventurous ride, these are the taxis to take.
 On the other hand, in the remote rural areas, the unofficial taxis are sometimes the only choice.
 This makes travel in these areas adventurous.
 See the blog on ‘Adventures in Western Sichuan’ for our experiences there.